Kimayano/MixedPartition/README.md

 3.https://github.com/MinghaiQingtong/PPL_Project/blob/master/Experiments/NestTASLCCom.md

 This file shows the comparison of our mixed partition scheme with iRankFinder and LassoRanker.
-The column "Result" aas three types of records, which "T" represents the loop is termination, "F" represents the loop is non-termination, "U" represents the loop can't be determined by the tool.
+The column "Result" as three types of records, which "T" represents the loop is termination, "F" represents the loop is non-termination, "U" represents the loop can't be determined by the tool.
 The column "time" show the full process of a loop  determined.
 For loops that have the results "F", we do not record the time.